-Have your water heater checked annually.
+Has your water heater checked annually?
 If it’s eight to ten years old, it could be nearing the end of its life span.
-So if it’s not operating efficiently or is having problems consider replacing it before it stops functioning at an unpredictable time.
+So if it’s not operating efficiently or is having problems, consider replacing it before it stops functioning at an unpredictable time.
 Being without hot water – especially during the cold winter months – can throw your family out of sync for many days.

 Know Where Your Water Main Shutoff Is Located

-In case a disaster happens, it’s important to know where the main shutoff is to your water supply.
-You’d be surprised at how many homeowners aren’t sure where it is or if its functioning properly.
-In the event that you need to turn it off, you want to be able to act quickly and make sure you have access to the main shutoff.
+In case a disaster happens, it’s essential to know where the main shutoff is to your water supply.
+You’d be surprised at how many homeowners aren’t sure where it is or if it’s functioning correctly.
+If you need to turn it off, you want to be able to act quickly and make sure you have access to the main shutoff.

 -Significantly higher water bills when your usage has not changed